ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 that the "unique-id" and the "ridtxt" are identical, other than the "<>" characters.
 Should/Could we add a MUST to the format?
 Could we just point at RFC4122 (is it still used/valid)?

+### Data Consistency in Reporting (github#10)

+Care should be taken by the reporting entity to ensure that the data within reports is consistent within reason.
+For instance, a failure of SPF evaluation should not result in a DMARC-SPF "pass".
+Similarly, if the SPF evaluation does not align with the 5322.From domain being used in evaluation, the DMARC-SPF should not result in a "pass".
+If a reporter discovers data where there exists a logical problem with the result, it is likely in the best interests of all to report this to the report generator.

 ## Extensions